-The John Hancock Multifactor Large Cap ETF (JHML) was launched on 09/28/2015, and is a passively managed exchange traded fund designed to offer broad exposure to the Large Cap Blend segment of the US equity market.
+Launched on 09/28/2015, the John Hancock Multifactor Large Cap ETF (JHML) is a passively managed exchange traded fund designed to provide a broad exposure to the Large Cap Blend segment of the US equity market.

 The fund is sponsored by John Hancock.
-It has amassed assets over $925.01 M, making it one of the larger ETFs attempting to match the Large Cap Blend segment of the US equity market.
+It has amassed assets over $896.31 million, making it one of the larger ETFs attempting to match the Large Cap Blend segment of the US equity market.

 Why Large Cap Blend

-Companies that fall in the large cap category tend to have a market capitalization above $10 billion.
-Overall, they are usually a stable option, with less risk and more sure-fire cash flows than mid and small cap companies.
+Companies that find themselves in the large cap category typically have a market capitalization above $10 billion.
+They tend to be stable companies with predictable cash flows and are usually less volatile than mid and small cap companies.

 Expense ratios are an important factor in the return of an ETF and in the long term, cheaper funds can significantly outperform their more expensive counterparts, other things remaining the same.

 Annual operating expenses for this ETF are 0.29%, putting it on par with most peer products in the space.

 It has a 12-month trailing dividend yield of 1.83%.

 Even though ETFs offer diversified exposure that minimizes single stock risk, investors should also look at the actual holdings inside the fund.
 Luckily, most ETFs are very transparent products that disclose their holdings on a daily basis.